September 2020

 About Consignaction

 Consignaction was set up by Boissons Gazeuses Environnement (BGE).
-The organization puts forward various programs and initiatives to encourage consumers and businesses to recover returnable bottles and cans, and to facilitate access to various infrastructures for the recovery of these containers.
+The organization puts forward various programs and initiatives to encourage consumers and businesses to recover redeemable bottles and cans, and to facilitate access to various infrastructures for the recovery of these containers.

 About the deposit-refund

 The deposit-refund system in Quebec has been in existence since 1984.
 It is a recovery system based on the temporary collection of a deposit when a container is sold.
 This deposit is refundable to encourage consumers to return their containers for recovery and recycling.
 In this way, a deposit-refund system represents no cost to the person returning the container.
 It is only the person who chooses to dispose of the container who incurs a financial cost.
-In Quebec, aluminum beer and soft drink cans, as well as glass and plastic soft drink bottles, are returnable. deposit-refund ensures that containers returned to retailers are 100% recycled.
+In Quebec, aluminum beer and soft drink cans, as well as glass and plastic soft drink bottles, are redeemable . deposit-refund ensures that containers returned to retailers are 100% recycled.

 Info: 1 877 CANETTE